kickingvegas/YmsCoreBluetooth/README.md

 ### Sat Sep 7 2013 - Interim Release (ver 0.946)
 * (#25) - Support for accelerometer period
 * (#73) - Fix declaration of block properties to copy

-### Tue Jul 16 2013 - Interim Release (ver 0.945)
-* Bugfix #61 - Change all delegate implementations so that the callback is performed on the main thread.

 Tested Mac Environment: